carylee/excalidraw-libraries/README.md

 ## 🖼️ Library Preview

+// Split this into multiple tables with a ### header for the Category and no category in the table.
+In each table, rearrange so the preview is the first column and the Icon (renamed to Description) will be second column AI!
 | Category | Icon | Preview |
 | -------- | ---- | ------- |
 | Amperity Component | Profile API | <img src="previews/item-008.png" width="100"> |